| |

 The student talks

-his/her way through the entire treatment.
+his/her way through the entire session.

 -